26-June-2018 (edited 14-October-2020)

 This quick and dirty implementation is surprisingly effective and really starts to show the benefits of using momentum.
 Even if you set the starting means and variances to be close (but not exactly equal) they will usually separate out and find the solution using \(KL(q,p)\).
 However, with \(KL(p,q)\) this doesn't work as well as the means converge in the center when the estimate spreads out to cover as much as possible.

 The plan for these posts was to introduce KL-divergence and gradient descent by example, through interaction and exploration, and without much technical material.
-For completion, the next entry in this series will finally turn to the mathematics behind implementing these examples.
-In the simpler examples, KL-divergence and gradients were calculated exactly, as the functions were known and easily differentiable.
+In the simpler examples, KL-divergence and gradients were calculated exactly, as the functions are known and easily differentiable.
 In the more complex examples the KL values were estimated using uniform sampling.